emragins/test-double-take-home/readme.md

 ### Running Tests

+For unit test development, watching
 > npm run test

+For running everything (such as a pre-deployment check)
+> npm run test-all

-Tests are build with jest and can be found in the `/tests` folder.
+Tests are executed with jest and can be found in the `/tests` folder.

 ### Deployment